 To date, Boyhood, which earned Richard Linklater the Silver Bear for Best Director at the 2014 Berlin Film Festival, is the filmmaker’s most daring and direct cinematic exploration of time.
 This 12-year undertaking is also one of the most intriguing narrative film projects ever conceived and is another exceptional addition to Linklater’s canon, which has become one of the most impressive in the history of filmmaking – over time.

 Boyhood (2014).
-Director and Scr.: Richard Linklater.
+Dir. & Scr.: Richard Linklater.
 Cast: Ellar Coltrane, Patricia Arquette, Ethan Hawke, Elijah Smith, Lorelei Linklater, Steven Chester Prince (as Steven Prince), Bonnie Cross, Libby Villari, Marco Perella, Jamie Howard, Andrew Villarreal.